SKIN, AND CARE OF YOUR SKIN

-Blemishes that come during a nutritional balancing program.
-During a nutritional balancing program, one can also develop blotches and spots that look just like aging spots.
+Blemishes that come during a development program.
+During a development program, one can also develop blotches and spots that look just like aging spots.
 These are eliminations of toxic material that also collect in the skin.
 They will eventually go away, but it may take years for this to occur.

 Fast oxidizers.
 Those with excessive adrenal and thyroid activity tend to sweat profusely, and have more oily skin.
 They tend more toward moist or weeping eczema.